-- 33. Refine methods for tracking the location and conditions of the bike facilities using the CMMPO database and the MassDOT database in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 34.
-Refine methods for prioritizing bike facility projects utilizing data from MassDOT and the CMMPO data collection efforts in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 35.
-Completed bike facility analysis for the Regional Asset Management Database in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 36.
-Maintenance of integration of other assets into the bike facility database 3rd Quarter, FFY 2025 - 37.
-Provided communities with bike facility condition and location information to help inform potential projects 3rd and 4th Quarter, FFY 2025 - 38.
-Encouraged communities to expand and maintain town level high priority federal-aid bike facility locations to maintain the region network Ongoing - 39.
-Continued to refine methods for prioritizing potential bike facility gap projects in coordination with the development of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2025 - 40.
-Maintenance of integration of the bike ability index into the asset management process -3^{rd} Quarter, FFY 2025
+- 34. Refine methods for tracking the location and conditions of the bike facilities using the CMMPO database and the MassDOT database in coordination with the implementation of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2026 - 35.
+Refine methods for prioritizing bike facility projects utilizing data from MassDOT and the CMMPO data collection efforts in coordination with the implementation of the 2025 Regional Asset Management Report - 2nd Quarter, FFY 2026 - Completed bike facility analysis for the Regional Asset Management Database in coordination with the implementation of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2026 - Maintenance of integration of other assets into the bike facility database 3rd Quarter, FFY 2026 - Provided communities with bike facility condition and location information to help inform potential projects - 3rd and 4th Quarter, FFY 2026 - 39.
+Encouraged communities to expand and maintain town level high priority federal-aid bike facility locations to maintain the region network Ongoing - Continued to refine methods for prioritizing potential bike facility gap projects in coordination with the implementation of the 2025 Regional Asset Management Report 2nd Quarter, FFY 2026 - Maintenance of integration of the bike ability index into the asset management process 3rd Quarter, FFY 2026